vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p2.md

 - Brian McClain
 ---

 In [part one of this guide](/guides/ci-cd/tekton-gs-p1/), you learned how to install Tekton on Minikube, as well as what a basic `Task` looks like.
 In part two, you'll create a more complex `Task`, which will use [Kaniko](https://github.com/GoogleContainerTools/kaniko) to build and publish a container image.
-After that, you'll also learn how to use a preexisting `Task` and integrate it with our own resources and parameters by using Cloud Native Buildpacks.
+After that, you'll learn how to use a preexisting `Task` and provide parameters to build your code using [Cloud Native Buildpacks](https://buildpacks.io/).

 ## Before You Begin

-If you followed [part one of this guide](/guides/ci-cd/tekton-gs-p1/), you're all set!
-This guide assumes that you'll pick up where that guide left off, using the same Tekton installation on top of Minikube, with the same secrets, service accounts, and other resources defined.
-If you haven't ran through part one yet, make sure you start there.
+If you went through the lessons in [part one of this guide](/guides/ci-cd/tekton-gs-p1/), you're all set!
+This guide picks up where that guide left off, using the same Tekton installation on top of Minikube, with the same secrets, service accounts, and other resources defined.
+If you haven't gone through part one yet, make sure you start there.

 ## Building a Container with Kaniko

-Since Tekton is a tool for automating CI/CD pipelines, you probably expect to be able to create and publish container images.
+Since Tekton is a tool for automating CI/CD pipelines, you probably want to learn how to create and publish container images.
 For this example, you'll use [Kaniko](https://github.com/GoogleContainerTools/kaniko), a tool used to build container images from a Dockerfile on top of Kubernetes.
-Kaniko provides it's own container image that you can use as a base, adding your own code and Dockerfile, and Kaniko will build and publish a container image based on your Dockerfile.
+Kaniko provides its own container image that you can use as a base.
+By adding your own code and Dockerfile, Kaniko will build and publish a container image based on that Dockerfile.

-You can see the complete example [here on GitHub](https://github.com/BrianMMcClain/tekton-examples/blob/master/kaniko-task.yml).
+You can see the complete example [here on GitHub](https://github.com/BrianMMcClain/tekton-examples/blob/main/kaniko-task.yml).

 First, since you'll be pushing the resulting container image to Docker Hub, you'll need to create a service account that uses the secret that you created earlier: